toddledev/documentation/docs/09-components/04-compositions/index.md

 editorUrl:
 height: 24rem

-The left card is built with nested components and the right one with slots.
+The left card is built with fixed nested components and the right one with slots.
 Both create the same visual results but with different component architecture.
 @@@

 This example shows two different ways to build a card component:
 **Nested component** (left):
-- Uses fixed, nested image, text and button components
+- Has predefined internal structure with built-in elements
-- Each nested component has specific attributes to configure it
+- Structure and content controlled by the card component itself
-- Structure and content is defined and controlled by the card component itself
+- Users cannot modify the internal structure

-**Assembled with slots** (right):
+**Slot-based assembly** (right):
-- Uses a slot for title, description and button components
+- Provides empty placeholder areas (slots)
-- Structure is defined by the card component, that the components are below the image
+- Users must manually add elements into slots
-- Content is controlled by the parent
+- Different instances can contain different elements

 # Nesting components
 Nesting is the most basic form of component composition, where you add components inside other components: